Nathan Roebuck: Warrington Wolves

 Roebuck made his Super League debut in round 14 of the 2020 Super League season for Warrington against the Salford Red Devils and went on to score a try in the 18th minute.

 Leigh Centurions (loan)

 On 17 March 2021, it was reported that he had joined the Leigh Centurions in the Super League on loan.

 Salford Red Devils (loan)

 On 8 July 2021, it was reported that he had signed for Salford in the Super League on loan for the remainder of the 2021 season.

 Keighley Cougars

 On 19 November 2021, it was reported that he had signed for Keighley in the RFL League 1.

+On 4 July 2023 it was reported that he had left Keighley Cougars with immediate effect to pursue opportunities outside the sport.

+Oldham RLFC

+On 14 June 2024, it was reported that he had signed for Oldham RLFC in the RFL League 1.